bisdn/bisdn.github.io/api_definition.md

 In the current version the prefix is set to `/<prefix> = /basebox/ports`.
 The port naming done by CAWR is described [here](introduction_cawr.html#port-mapping).

 ### vlan_id
 Each physical port directory can hold zero or more directories, labeled with the names of the vlan IDs: `<vlan_id>`.
 Since we can have the same vlan ID enabled on multiple ports, it is a value unique to each `<physical_port_id>` directory but not globally unique.
 Valid VLAN IDs are in the range of 1-4095.
-In case you are using CAWR the range will be reduced, see [Failover](introduction_cawr.html#Failover).
+In case you are using CAWR the range will be reduced, see [Configuring the controller servers](setup_physical#Configuring-the-controller-servers) or [Failover](introduction_cawr#Failover)..

 ### enabling_token
 Each vlan ID directory can hold zero or more files (leaf nodes), labeled: `<enabling_token>`.
 The contents of the node can be set to `''` (empty), since they are currently not evaluated.
 A VLAN ID is only enabled, in case an enabling_token exists.